fbernier/Resume/README.md

 **Senior Backend Developer at Bookwitty** <br>
 *Book selling platform* <br>
 Jun 2015 - Sep 2016 <br>
-  - Developped and launch the app from scratch with a team of 4 other developers. <br>
+  - Developed and launched the app from scratch with a team of 4 other developers. <br>
-  - Developped a client library to a custom database with an HTTP API.
+  - Developed a client library to a custom database with an HTTP API.

 **Backend Developer @ De Marque** <br>
 *Ebook lending platform* <br>